Western Animation: My Little Pony Equestria Girls: Rainbow Rocks

 There is also a book, My Little Pony Equestria Girls: Rainbow Rocks, written by Perdita Finn, that novelizes these shorts and with additional details for leading into the film.
 A third book, My Little Pony: Equestria Girls: Rainbow Rocks: The Mane Event, has been shown to be released in October 2014, which is anticipated to be the novelization of the actual film.

-Late-Arrival Spoiler: Sort of.
-The Transformation Sequences at the end of the previous movie were left out of the trailers for it and thus treated as a spoiler, but it's the default look in the toyline.
-The teaser for Rainbow Rocks shows the hybrid forms almost right away.
+Sort of.
+The Transformation Sequences at the end of the previous movie were left out of the trailers for it and thus treated as a spoiler, the teaser for Rainbow Rocks shows the hybrid forms almost right away.

 Absentee Actor: Twilight is absent from the character shorts, as they are set prior to her arrival.